Our Team And History

 Part 1: The Beginning

-Before starting WBWT, the founding trustees had been working independently from one another for many years, helping a range of species, including little blue penguins (Kororā), sharks, and grey-faced petrels (Ōi), and carrying out pest animal control.
+Before starting WBWT, the founding trustees had been working independently from one another for many years, helping a range of species, including little blue penguins (Kororā), sharks, grey-faced petrels (Ōi) and carrying out pest animal control.

 Part 2: The Calling